On Poietes, Lola, writing, life, and other things . . .

 I use my maiden name, always have.
 I like my last name, and my dad had no sons, so I use my last name partially out of loyalty to my father and partially because it’s my professional name.
 I’m half Filipina, but can be mistaken for several different races.
 I get asked “what are you?” which is such an obnoxiously ignorant question that I can’t even believe that such people still exist.
 I’m pretty arrogant, even when I really try not to be, but I just have no patience with stupidity, so it’s so hard most of the time.

 I’m a curmudgeon and would rather not deal with most of the general public, especially those who shop in Wal Mart on Saturday afternoons (truthfully, do YOU like to shop in Wal Mart on Saturday afternoons?
 I didn’t think so).
 My family wishes that I would get out more, but I am bordering on becoming a cross between a recluse and an agoraphobic.
 Being in crowds gives me a migraine and makes me break out in hives.
 I have been known to hyperventilate in crowded elevators.
 Lola is my alter-ego, and you might encounter her if something particularly scathing or satirical needs to be said.
-Don’t worry, though—I rant less as I gain years, and I try to avoid politics and religion as I find that it’s better for my blood pressure, but sometimes ignoring the obvious is just too hard to do, especially in an election year that involved Mormons, Newt, and Donald, as you may have noticed.
+Don’t worry, though—I rant less as I gain years, and I try to avoid politics and religion as I find that it’s better for my blood pressure, but sometimes ignoring the obvious is just too hard to do, especially since Fox Noise continues to be referred to as a news program . . .